Pacific Rim Park – Yantai 2018

-Students from ten Pacific Rim countries will gather for a 30-day design-build effort, from June 28th, 2018 through July 28, 2018, and in the process build friendships, bridge cultures and create a lasting public park that welcomes Yantai and China into the Pacific Rim Park family.
+Students from ten Pacific Rim countries gathered in Yantai, China for a 30-day design-build effort, from June 28th, 2018 through July 28, 2018, and in the process built friendships, bridged cultures and created a lasting public park that welcomes Yantai into the Pacific Rim Park family.
 Visit the Time & Tide Pacific Rim Park Digital Time Capsule and experience first-hand the sights, sounds and thoughts of this amazing design build effort in Yantai.

 A letter from

 Reflections on the Pacific Rim Park

 "I was wondering why I have this fixation on The Pacific.
 I think the actual moment came when in 1994 we did the first student-built Pacific Rim Park in Vladivostok, then seeing the fascinating ice patterns on the sea off the shores of Siberia; and as a teenager, surfing next to the pier in Del Mar, being startled by a mustached sea lion not 2 feet behind me.
 Then there was Torrey Pines beach with its golden cliffs, where Anne and I got to know each other.
 Walking at the edge of the sea, I was curious by what seemed to be a bath tub carved by the Indians.
 I would like to thank the Kumeyaay people for sharing that magic place with me.